author photo

 How to get started with Data Apps

 Once you've answered the question, "what is a data app?" you can move towards practical application.
-Data science teams across multiple industries are quickly moving past basic reporting and rigid BI systems, with the advocacy of data apps.
+Data science teams across multiple industries are quickly moving past basic reporting and rigid BI systems, with the advocacy of data applications.
 These expert teams deploy custom applications at scale for complex use cases that support better decision-making across the entire organization.

 Sophisticated, visually appealing, and production-ready data apps